-Pin(s) Name Description Application Information 15 PRE Pre-charge assist for the bootstrap capacitor This open drain output can be connected to SW pin to aid charging the bootstrap capacitor during very light load conditions or in applications where the output may be pre-charged before the LM5574 is enabled.
+Pin(s) Name Description Application Information 15 PRE Pre-charge assist for the bootstrap capacitor This open drain output can be connected to SW pin to aid charging the bootstrap capacitor during very light load conditions or in applications where the output may be pre-charged before the LM5575 is enabled.
 An internal pre-charge MOSFET is turned on for 250ns each cycle just prior to the on-time interval of the buck switch.
-16 BST Boost input for bootstrap capacitor An external capacitor is required between the BST and the SW pins.
-A 0.022μF ceramic capacitor is recommended.
-The capacitor is charged from Vcc via an internal diode during the off-time of the buck switch.
+16 BST BST Boost input for bootstrap capacitor An external capacitor is required between the E pins.
+A 0.022μF ceramic capacitor is recommer capacitor is charged from Vcc via an internal di off-time of the buck switch.
+NA EP Exposed Pad Exposed metal pad on the underside of the device.
+It is recommended to connect this pad to the PWB ground plane, in order to aid in heat dissipation.